akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 3 ⬩ Fourteen nights of listening

-For two weeks, Beatrice watched.
+The hen sat in her basket near the warm hearth, feathers fluffed, eyes half‑closed.
+She was a small, fierce‑looking thing with plumage the colour of autumn leaves, and she regarded the world with the suspicion of a creature who had been sitting on stones for a week and was not about to be impressed by anything softer.

-The hen sat in her basket by the hearth, feathers fluffed, eyes half-closed.
+For two weeks, Beatrice watched and waited.

-‘She needs to know you are part of her flock,’ explained Mother.
-‘Bring her food and spend time with her, but be sure not to unsettle her.’
+Each morning she brought a handful of grain and a shallow dish of water.
+The hen ate with quick, precise movements, never lingering, never leaving the egg longer than necessary.
+Beatrice talked to her while she worked—about the geese in the meadow, about the bread her mother was baking, about the boy with the cloak who had vanished before she could thank him.
+The hen listened with the same expression she gave everything: sceptical, patient, entirely unimpressed.

-So the hen ate when Beatrice offered food, drank when a dish was placed before her, listened patiently to Beatrice’s chatter, but never once left the egg.
+‘She needs to know you’re part of her flock,’ Mother said.
+‘Bring her food.
+Spend time with her.
+But don’t unsettle her.’

-‘She knows,’ Mother said.
-‘She’ll feel it when it’s time.’
+So Beatrice sat beside the basket while the fire crackled and the hen dozed, and she learned the particular stillness of a creature whose whole purpose was waiting.

 And every night, before bed, she knelt by the basket and pressed her ear close.